Quasi-hyperbolic planes in relatively hyperbolic groups: Quasi-arcs that avoid obstacles

 The \emph{(modified) relative distance function} $\Delta: \cV \times \cV \ra [0, \infty)$ is defined for $V_1, V_2 \in \cV$ as

 We say $\cV$ is \emph{$L$-separated} if for all $V_1, V_2 \in \cV$, if $V_1 \neq V_2$ then $\Delta(V_1, V_2) \geq \frac1L$. \end{definition}

-As we saw in Section~\ref{sec-avoiding}, we often only have control on topology on a sufficently small scale.
+As we saw in Section~\ref{sec-avoiding}, we often only have control on topology on a sufficiently small scale.
 The purpose of the scale function is to determine the size of the neighbourhood of each $V \in \cV$ on which we have this control.
 An example of a scale function is $D(V) = \diam(V)$, if every $V \in \cV$ has $|V| > 1$.
-In this case, $\Delta$ is the usual relative distance.
+In this case, $\Delta$ is precisely the usual relative distance function, e.g.\ \cite[page 59]{Hei-01-lect-analysis}.

 The goal of this section is the following result.